IFRCGo/go-frontend/.github/ISSUE_TEMPLATE/bug-report---staging.md

 *Please cross-reference the build item to which this relates, if known*

 ## Criticality/Urgency
-*Is it critical that this ticket is resolved urgently?
+*Is it critical that this ticket is resolved urgently (e.g. is it a Blocker)?
 What is the impact if no change is made?*

-## Related feature
-*Please cross-reference the build item to which this relates, if known*